Resolving your query

 The SPSO cannot normally look at complaints:

-• where you have not gone all the way through the organisation’s complaints handling procedure
+- where you have not exhausted the organisation’s internal complaints handling procedure

 You can contact the SPSO: